 This Residence Hall is equipped with fire extinguishers in each wing, smoke detectors in each room and common area and a sprinkler system that covers each room and living area.
 Emergency pull stations are located in the halls and in the common areas.
-RA's for this building are trained in evacuation and fire extinguisher use each semester by the Rocky Mount Fire Department.
+RA's for this building are trained in evacuation and fire extinguisher use each semester.
 This building's fire alarm system is tested daily by the monitoring company for communication status through the campus wide Honeywell fire alarm system.

-This system is monitored 24 hours a day and uses direct dispatch to the Rocky Mount Fire Department upon any alarm activation.
+This system is monitored 24 hours a day and uses monitoring notification to the Rocky Mount Fire Department upon any alarm activation.

 This Residence Hall is equipped with fire extinguishers in each wing, smoke detectors in each room and common area.
 Emergency pull stations are located in the halls and in the common areas.
-RA's for this building are trained in evacuation and fire extinguisher use each semester by the Rocky Mount Fire Department.
+RA's for this building are trained in evacuation and fire extinguisher use each semester.
 This building's fire alarm system is tested daily by the monitoring company for communication status through the campus wide Honeywell fire alarm system.
-This system is monitored 24 hours a day and uses direct dispatch to the Rocky Mount Fire Department upon any alarm activation.
+This system is monitored 24 hours a day and uses monitoring notification dispatch to the Rocky Mount Fire Department upon any alarm activation.